 Basic Page Editing

-See this brief slideshow tutorial about content editing in Drupal.
+You may also consult this short slide tutorial about content editing in Drupal.

 Go to My Workbench in the upper left corner